 - 1. They have a grade point average of at least 2.0 (C or better) in all transferable units attempted; and - 2.
-They are in good standing at the last college or university attended, and they have completed at least 30 semester units of college coursework with a grade of C or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics at a level at least equivalent to courses that meet general education requirements.
-The 30 units must include all of the general education requirements in communication in the English language and critical thinking (at least 9 semester units) and the requirement in mathematics/quantitative reasoning (usually 3 semester units) OR the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.
+They are in good standing at the last college or university attended, and they have completed at least 30 semester units of general education (GE) coursework with a grade of C or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics.
+The 30 units must include general education requirements in written communication, oral communication, critical thinking, and mathematics. - 3.
+Complete a minimum of 60 transferable units.